 Have you tried other bottles that you had good success with?
 Let me know in the comments.

-TIPS FOR BOTTLE FEEDING A BREASTFED BABY
+FINAL THOUGHTS ON BOTTLE FEEDING A BREASTFED BABY

 Andrea Tran RN, MA, IBCLC

 Andrea has been working with new families as an RN for over 35 years and a Lactation Consultant for over 25 years.

 She has her MA in Health and Wellness with a focus in Lactation.